WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetType.md

 For all "inheritdoc" comments, replace the inheritance comment with the inherited comments.

 **Remarks:**
-Classes can inherit from their base class (or the base class's base, etc).
+Classes can inherit from their base class (or the base class&#96;s base, etc).
 Interfaces can inherit from interfaces.
 Class members can inherit from their base class or from interfaces.